 The features on Instagram are there for a reason.
 Ask questions, poll your audience, ask them what they want to see.
 Every time I poll my audience I feel a sense of relief because now I’m not guessing and wondering what it is they want to see.
 If I just ask them, they’ll usually tell me.
 I personally like to use polls because two options is enough, most people don’t want to always type out the answer, some will, most wont.

 Now I will say, though you can poll and ask your audience, don’t ONLY rely on that.
 Create content you feel is worthy of sharing, I’m sure it relates and ties into your brand anyway.
 Feel comfortable deciding to take your content a certain, without always needing the approval of your audience.
 There is a good space in the middle, especially when it comes to blogging; you’re the expert.

 Create a Plan or Process for Blogging

 Being consistent with something usually stems from having a plan for how to go after it.
 If there is no plan there is no process to continuing to do it.
-In my blog post 5 Favorite Blogging Tools I talk about my favorite tools for staying organized with blogging.
+In my blog post 7 Best Blogging Tools for 2021 I talk about my favorite tools for staying organized with blogging.

 Content Calendars are helpful, staying on top of national holiday days and other major moments are a good way to stay organized and at least have a rough plan.
 You have to make the process motivate you and when it doesn’t it’s probably time for a change, it can be environment, music, the company you co-work with.
 You have to decide what will keep you motivated and use all of that energy to keep pushing.